Shikharhacks007/social_messenger_bot/README.md

 # Social_messenger_bot
-It is an notification bot for discord.
+It is a notification bot for discord.
 It collects Users notifications from Instagram and displays it on discord.